bunsenstraat/remix-workshops-cleanup/TokenCourse/erc721-metadata-ipfs/erc721MetadataIpfs.md

 In the contract now replace the baseURI with your own baseURI, which in this example consists of the URL "https://ipfs.io/ipfs/", the CID containing the JSON files, and a slash at the end "/".

-An individual tokenURI can now be created by just adding the tokenId to the baseURI as we did when accessing the JSON file in the example above.
+An individual tokenURI will now be created for each token by adding the tokenId to the baseURI as we did manually to access the JSON file in the example above.